-In our opinion, such financial statements present fairly, in all material respects, the financial position of BioTime, Inc. as of June 30, 1998 and 1997, and the results of its operations and its cash flows for the period from November 30, 1990 (inception) to June 30, 1998, and for each of the three years in the period ended June 30, 1998 in conformity with generally accepted accounting principles.
+In our opinion, such financial statements present fairly, in all material respects, the financial position of BioTime, Inc. as of December 31, 1998 and June 30, 1998, and the results of its operations and its cash flows for the six months ended December 31, 1998, each of the three years in the period ended June 30, 1998 and the period from November 30, 1990 (inception) to December 31, 1998, in conformity with generally accepted accounting principles.

-The Company is in the development stage as of June 30, 1998.
-As discussed in Note 1 to the financial statements, successful completion of the Company's product development program and ultimately the attainment of profitable operations is dependent upon future events, including maintaining adequate financing to fulfill its development activities, obtaining regulatory approval for products ultimately developed, and achieving a level of sales adequate to support the Company's cost structure.
+The Company is in the development stage as of December 31, 1998.
+As discussed in Note 1 to the financial statements, successful completion of the Company's product development program and ultimately the attainment of profitable operations is dependent upon future events, including maintaining adequate financing to fulfill its development activities, obtaining regulatory approval for products ultimately developed, and achieving a level of revenues adequate to support the Company's cost structure.

-DELOITTE & TOUCHE LLP San Francisco, California August 18, 1998
+DELOITTE & TOUCHE LLP San Francisco, California February 5, 1999